 For more information on things to do in Yosemite National Park, such as hiking or rock climbing, you can reference their official website.

 That was my wonderful Yosemite National Park experience!
-It’s definitely a very special place that’s well worth the trip, especially if you love nature and animals.
+It’s definitely a special place that’s well worth the trip, especially if you love nature and animals.

 If you have any questions about Yosemite National Park, let me know in the comments.
 Happy travels!